kaifczxc-lab/OCSSN/README.md

     return n_tris
 ```
 # Section 2.4 | All Pachner moves |

-More information about Pachner Moves can be found in OCSSN-Math in Section 1 (link)

 For example in all function we take tris = [(0, 1, 2),(0, 2, 3)]